 In the Lifetime of the Buddha

 The false ascetic was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.
-When the Buddha heard some disciples discussing Devadatta’s evil ways he told them this story to let them know that Devadatta had also tried unsuccessfully to kill him in the past.
+When the Buddha heard some of his disciples discussing Devadatta’s evil ways, he told them this story to let them know that Devadatta had also tried unsuccessfully to kill him in the past.